mishalz/mishalz/README.md

 ## I'm an web developer!

-- 👀 Looking for time to read more Books
+- 👀 Love to read, swim and travel.

 - 🥅 2022 Goals: To go further in enhancing my front-end skills.